khulnasoft/integrations-core/dcgm/README.md

 ### Adjusting Monitors

 The out-of-the-box monitors that come with this integration have some default values based on their alert thresholds.
 For example, the GPU temperature is determined based on an [acceptable range for industrial devices][13].
-However, Datadog recommends that you check to make sure these values suit your particular needs.
+However, Khulnasoft recommends that you check to make sure these values suit your particular needs.

 ## Data Collected